minoke-na/hubrick-firebase-app/README.md

 45 //self.imageItem.image = self.viewModel?.imageItem)
 ```
 ### To Do:
-Implement Optimizations for the image Loading and image size Reduction!
+Implement Optimizations for the image Loading (e.g. queue work and caching) and image size Reduction!